jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/speed.md

 and this defines the amount of resources assigned to the project.

-### How can the Squad plan's manual review keep up with a client's big and growing application portfolio?
+## How can your manual reviews keep up with a client's big app portfolio?

 Based on our historical data,
 and thanks to our recruitment
 and training capabilities,